Sage-Bionetworks/Synapse-React-Client/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+It produces a build for npm distribution and umd. <br>

 ### `npm run build:rollup`